What is a windfall tax and what does it mean for me?

 It would not be the first time a Conservative government has imposed a windfall tax

+The EU has announced proposals a windfall tax on energy firms to help citizens with energy prices amid the the cost-of-living crisis.

-Chancellor Rishi Sunak has announced a £5bn temporary windfall tax of 25 per cent on oil and gas companies to help fund a £15bn package of assistance for households struggling in the cost-of-living crisis.
+This comes after Rishi Sunak announced a £5bn temporary windfall tax of 25 per cent on oil and gas companies to help fund a £15bn package of assistance for households struggling in May.

 He said almost all of the 8m of the worst-off households will get support measures including a £650 cost-of-living payment for families on benefits, a one-off £300 payment to pensioner households and £150 each to 6m disabled people.